 If the template you want doesn't support an Index Page, you can still display content from multiple collections on a single page using the Summary Block.

 Many templates feature unique Gallery Page designs for displaying media in exciting ways, including full-bleed images that span the width of the page.
-If a gallery will be an important feature of your site, look at the Gallery Page on the demo site and customer examples of any template you're considering.
+If a gallery will be an important feature of your site, look at the Gallery Page on the demo site of any template you're considering.

 If the template you want to use doesn't have a Gallery Page you like, you can use Gallery Blocks instead.
 For more on the differences between these gallery types, visit Gallery Blocks vs. Gallery Pages.